 Dr. Davidson received his MBBS from the Royal Free & University College London Medical School and his Ph.D. in Molecular Medicine from the University College London in the UK.
 He is a physician-scientist with numerous research grants and awards under his name.

-Dr. Chrobak has over a decade of experience in the biopharmaceutical industry and has served as Vice President of Product Development at Wugen, Inc. since February 2019, where he oversees Chemistry, Manufacturing and Controls (CMC) activities, including process and analytical development, manufacturing, and supply chain.
-Prior to joining Wugen, Dr. Chrobak was focused on developing cell therapy products at Allogene Therapeutics (2018-2019) and Pfizer (2015-2018).
+Dr. Chrobak has over a decade of experience in the biopharmaceutical industry and has served as Vice President of CMC at Wugen, Inc. since February 2019, where he built and oversees product development, technical transfer, manufacturing, and supply chain, plus built a quality assurance department.
+Prior to joining Wugen, Dr. Chrobak was focused on developing and manufacturing cell therapy products at Allogene Therapeutics (2018-2019) and Pfizer (2015-2018).
 Previously, he had held multiple positions of increasing responsibility at Baxter International in Process Science and Technical Operations (2008-2015), supporting both clinical and commercial biologics manufacturing.

 Dr. Chrobak received his Ph.D. in Biomedical Engineering from Boston University and his B.Sc. in Chemical Engineering from the University of Illinois at Urbana-Champaign.